quantbeckman/quantbeckman/README.md

 I´m a financial data scientist in constant beta.
 I love to learn, research and code.
 My passion is to develop algorithmic trading systems.

-During my career I´ve had different roles such as DataOps, MLOps and DevOps.
+During my career I´ve had different roles such as MLOps, RiskOps and DevOps.
 However, the most important thing I´ve learnt in this time has been the value of:

 * 🏅 Highly cooperative environments.
 * 🎯 Peer review.